shopware/docs/guides/hosting/performance/performance-tweaks.md

 By default, the number range states are stored in the database.
 In scenarios where high throughput is required (e.g., thousands of orders per minute), the database can become a performance bottleneck because of the requirement for atomicity.
 Redis offers better support for atomic increments than the database.
-Therefore the number ranges should be stored in Redis in such scenarios.
+Therefore, the number ranges should be stored in Redis in such scenarios.

 ```yaml
 # config/packages/prod/shopware.yaml